Estimated reading time: 6 minutes

 Volunteers give their time to help and to make a difference.

-It’s up to you to make sure they have a detailed job description and the tools needed to do the job.
+You are responsible for ensuring that they have a detailed job description and the tools needed to do the job.

 Whether providing adequate supplies, working equipment, or a uniform, ensure every volunteer has what they need to do the job successfully.